 In celebration of Earth Month, we’re taking a closer look at some of the incredible ways our food can be tools for both supporting our health and the health of the planet.
 Thanks to our global food system, we have access to some of the most nutrient-rich and traditional foods grown around the world — just take a look at the labels of your favorite foods the next time you shop!
 You can travel around the world just by wandering the produce section, yet when was the last time you really took a moment to think about not only where your food came from, but how it was grown?

 In today’s modern world, we also have access to a wide variety of food cultures, which has opened our eyes to so many wonderful possibilities when it comes to our food.
-This enables someone living in the United States to experience a small part of the culture of another country halfway around the world.
+This allows someone living in the United States to experience a small part of the culture of another country halfway around the world.
 This connection is what makes our food such a powerful unifier, but this access also comes with great responsibility.

 But, how do you know what to look for?
 Luckily today, there are a number of ways that you can determine if a company is using sustainable sourcing practices.
-Keep reading to learn some of ways that we choose to support a sustainable food system and what you can look for the next time you’re wandering the aisles of your local market, wondering how to make the best choices for your health and the planet.
+Keep reading to learn some of the ways we choose to support a sustainable food system, and what you can look for the next time you’re wandering the aisles of your local market, wondering how to make the best choices for your health and the planet.

 1. Look for The Fair Trade Label

 Fair Trade is a label that represents the fair and equitable treatment and wages of farmers and workers that produce many of our favorite foods — like Cacao!
 In order for a product to be Fairtrade Certified, producers must have met the global minimum prices and wages for fair trade products.